shawenyao/jekyll-now/_posts/2026-01-07-Whats-on-My-Desk.md

 <br>

 I consider it my lifetime mission to find the optimal desktop setup from both a productivity and aesthetic standpoint.
 There are two basic requirements: to maximize space utilization (especially vertically) and to minimize visual clutter (no visible cables, please).
 In other words, I need everything I need to be exactly where i need it to be, and everything else out of the way.
-It's a project that by definition will never see an end, but after years of trying, failing and repeating, at least here's something that makes me go, hey, I really wouldn't mind spending ten hours here a day.
+It's a project that by definition will never see an end, but after years of trying, failing and repeating, at least here's something that makes me go, hey, I really wouldn't mind spending ten hours here, each and every day.

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/Desktop/0W4A6885.JPG"/>